 Many fitness enthusiasts have a treadmill in their homes, while many others look forward to buying it soon.
 Having a treadmill is one thing; it helps you to maintain fitness.
-Having to move a treadmill is another thing; it helps you to showcase your fitness.
+Having to move a treadmill into your new home is another thing; it helps you to showcase your fitness.
 However, no matter how strong you are, moving a treadmill can be a big thing to do.

-You can call a friend or two for help.
-Moving it on wheels or with the help of a furniture dolly is what you will have to decide according to your machine and its manual.
-You will also need to be very careful if you are thinking about moving the treadmill upstairs or downstairs.
-This is a tricky process, and caution will help you avoid muscle tear or back pain.
+To move a treadmill, call a friend or two for help.
+Move the treadmill on wheels or with the help of a furniture dolly.
+Decide according to the machine and its manual.
+Be very careful if moving the treadmill upstairs or downstairs.
+This is a difficult process, and caution will help avoid muscle tear or back pain.

 Important Things to Know About Moving a Treadmill